binarynoise/XposedModulets/BetterVerboseWiFiLogging/README.md

 ```

 This one is split into multiple lines: one for the general status info, one for _each_ network.
-In parentheses you find the channel number because that is usually more interesting than the frequency itself.
+In parentheses, you find the channel number because that is usually more interesting than the frequency itself.
 Everything that has units now displays those units.
-What you don't see that elements that belong together have no break spaces between them
+What you don't see is that elements that belong together have no break spaces between them
 so that they are always displayed in one line next to each other.